 It’s time to swallow all of those excuses.
 Here we share easy ways to drink more water so that you can improve your overall health.

-Drink a glass of water as soon as you wake up.
+Drink a glass as soon as you wake up.

-Before you even have your morning coffee, force yourself to drink a glass of water.
-By drinking a glass of water as soon as you wake up, you’re rehydrating yourself after a night of slumber and starting things off on the right foot, which means you’re likely to drink more water again later.
+Before you even have your morning coffee, force yourself to drink a glass of H2O.
+By hydrating as soon as you wake up, you’re refueling yourself after a night of slumber and starting things off on the right foot, which means you’re likely to drink more water again later.

 Keep a bottomless bottle on your desk.

 As we’re often at work for eight hours or more, which is the majority of our day, it’s a prime opportunity to drink more water.
 Keep a large water bottle filled to the top at your desk and sip all day.
 Make up your mind that when it gets below a certain point, you’ll get up and refill it.
 Freezing in your office?
 Intersperse your H2O with decaf green tea, which also hydrates.

 Don’t have a desk job?
 Carry a reusable bottle with you everywhere you go and refill it throughout the day.
 Keeping a refreshment companion with you will serve as a constant reminder to drink up.